Local SEO is extremely important for any brick and mortar business who’s target market is their neighborhood.

 After nailing down the brandable, localized brand name, we moved on to building the website’s structure.
 Site structure needs to please users and search engines alike, so the requirements for a good website structure of www.palmbeachcustoms.com were:

-- offer immediate overview of all major services the workshop offers
+- Offer an immediate overview of all major services the workshop offers

-A good site structure planning created keyword-friendly and intuitive navigation tree that users will like.
+A good site structure planning created a keyword-friendly and intuitive navigation tree that users will like.

 After a brandable name and solid site structure, we got to a situation where this new website was…well, average… assuming that every other website has a solid site structure and a cleverly thought through brand name.
 At best, even if this site was in the top 1%, it wouldn’t be enough to rank well for a phrase such as “spray on bed lining in ft. myers”, which counts 8.8M results, or “spray on liners in ft. myers” that gets 14.4 million results (Bing):

 Well, the site name helped, so did the clever site structure.
 But what made the difference is SEO copywriting.
-Better yet, copywriting that not only pleases search engines, but users too.
+Better yet, copywriting that not only pleases search engines but for users too.

 The landing page for the bedliner service had to be good from an SEO, Readability and Usability perspective, as well as to have a clear call to action.